GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ### Create an application in Spinnaker

-To cretae an application in Spinnaker, do the following in the Spinnaker console:
+To create an application in Spinnaker, do the following in the Spinnaker console:

 1. Click **Actions**.
 1. Click **Create Application**.